HarshalGupta113/MusicPlayer/README.md

 # MusicPlayer
-Music player app with additional feature
-This Music player app will help the user to organize their music in this app.
-The app extract the .mp3 extension file from the Internal & External storage from the user’s phone and display it in a Graphical User Interface.
+A feature-rich Music Player Android app designed to manage and play local MP3 files from both internal and external storage.
+The app includes advanced functionalities like Face Recognition to pause music if the user's face isn't recognized, Voice Control for hands-free operation, and Biometric support to play or pause music using fingerprints.
+Built using Java, this project emphasizes security and accessibility in a modern music player experience.
 1. Face Recognition
        In this feature if the user’s face is not recognize by the camera then the music will stop automatically.
 2. Voice Control